Australia – Housing for Health

 Applied Research and Development projects have also been carried out to resolve recurrent issues found during Survey-fix projects that go beyond the routine daily fixes.

 Data from the Housing for Health the Guide shows around a third of housing has no yard fencing, less than half have any sign of outdoor cooking facilities and 16% of houses have no verandahs.
-Yard areas contain a wide range of activities and service provision and these can contribute significantly in reducing overcrowding and improving health.
+Yard areas contain a wide range of activities and service provision and these can contribute significantly in reducing crowding and improving health.

 The solution was to produce a kit of parts able to be used on many houses to improve the usefulness of the yard area surrounding the house to achieve the 9 Healthy Living Practices.